raspberrypilearning/cd-beginner-scratch-sushi/en/step_6.md

 ## Moving things around

-Right now your parrot moves in a circle, but wouldn’t it be more fun to control it with the arrow keys?
+Right now your shark moves in a circle, but wouldn’t it be more fun to control it with the arrow keys?
 On this card, you’re going learn how to do that!

-+ Start by deleting any code that you have for the parrot.
++ Start by deleting any code that you have for the shark.

 As you’ve probably guessed, you’re going to need **event** and **motion** blocks again!